erhathaway/router-primitives/README.md

 #### Control of rendering

 react-router, react-navigation, etc.. are usually implemented as a platform specific router.
 They abstract away the routing state in favor of directly controlling rendering of components.
-Although at first pass this might seem more idiomatic (since you can functionally compose routing of components into the app), it makes it difficult to control specific enter and exit transitions - because adding transition helpers like `react-transition-group` can be non-trivial with these libraries.
+Although at first pass this might seem more idiomatic (since you can functionally compose routing of components into the app), it makes it much more difficult to do other things - such as sharing code cross platform, interacting with the routing components JSX, modifying the URL outside the routers API, trying to quickly throw a new router into the app without revisiting a relatively large API, etc...

+such as trying to control specific enter and exit transitions - because adding transition helpers like `react-transition-group` can be non-trivial with these libraries.
 Providing different enter and exit transitions based on historical routing state opens up a whole world of awesome UX-ness.

 Note: On React Native, react-navigation uses native components to increase the speed of rendering.
 Since, this library is only concerned with state, you would need a wrapper component that renders native components if you want this speed boost.
 However, for a lot of apps it may not be necessary.